One of my family’s favorite side dishes is vegetarian twice baked potatoes. But the normal version is full of fat, cream, butter and calories.

 - 2 cloves Garlic

-- 4 tbsp sweet Peppers (any color is fine)
+- 4 tablespoons of sweet Peppers (any color is fine)

-- 1 1/4 tbsp Earth Balance Natural Buttery Spread
+- 1 1/4 tablespoon of Earth Balance Natural Buttery Spread

 - 1/4 cup Go veggie cheese, Monterrey Jack, (vegans use Daiya Cheese)